Ford Focus hatchback review

 When the Ford Focus first appeared in the late 1990s, it leapt straight to the top of the class for driver enjoyment and handling agility.
 It's fair to say that subsequent generations lost a little of this sheen, but Ford claims to have moved mountains to regain its lead for driving fun.
 A new, clever electronically monitored suspension system and stiffer, lightened chassis are said to be key to its revival, and a range of modern petrol and diesel engines provide plenty of power, too.

 Those engines are familiar from other Ford models, but have been developed further for better response and economy.
-The 1.0-litre, three-cylinder EcoBoost is joined by a more powerful 1.5-litre version, and Ford claims that its cylinder-deactivation system is the first offered on such an engine – it can run on two cylinders when full power isn't required.
+The 1.0-litre, three-cylinder EcoBoost features a cylinder-deactivation system that Ford claims is the first offered on a three-cylinder engine – it can run on two cylinders when full power isn't required.
 A four-cylinder EcoBlue diesel is available in 1.5 or 2.0-litre guises, and an eight-speed automatic gearbox is offered, with control via a rotary gear selector.

 The more distinctive style of the latest Focus' exterior is matched inside, where Ford boasts big improvements in interior quality.
 There's loads of space inside, too, and the boot is almost on a par with that of the Volkswagen Golf.
 Standard equipment is comprehensive on the entry-level Zetec, generous on the mid-range Titanium and opulent on the range-topping Vignale, with the ST-Line getting a sporty identity of its own and special features to suit.
 There’s also the rugged-looking Focus Active models, and the ST hot hatchback; we’ve reviewed both of these models separately.